 In the face of increasingly more treatable diseases that would benefit from stem cell therapy, it is heartening to know that stem cell research is being conducted at this present time in Malta.

-Should stem cell therapy appear in this country at some future date, the effect would be a dramatic improvement in the health of the nation?
+Should stem cell therapy benefits appear in this country at some future date, the effect would be a dramatic improvement in the health of the nation?